iocost-benchmark/resctl-demo-image-recipe/README.md

 extracted into the disk image and other parameters like the Kernel cmdline are set and the bootloader installed.

-For the pipelines running on the default branch, the compressed images are uploaded to the project's [image storage area](https://images.collabora.com/facebook/).
+For pipelines running on the default branch, the compressed images are uploaded to the project's [image storage area](https://images.collabora.com/facebook/).

-Also for pipelines running on the the default branch, the built image is uploaded to AWS and converted to an Amazon Machine Image using the script `aws-ec2/upload-image-aws-ec2.py`.
+For pipelines running on the the default branch, the built image is uploaded to AWS and converted to an Amazon Machine Image using the script `aws-ec2/upload-image-aws-ec2.py`.
 The CI environment sets some environment variables: `EC2_ACCESS_ID`, `EC2_SECRET_KEY`, `EC2_REGION`, `EC2_BUCKET`.
-These can be modified on request.
+These can be modified by Collabora on request.
+See the documentation included inside the the script to setup the AWS account for images to be uploaded to.

+After the pipeline has ran, under Amazon AWS interface, go to `Services > EC2` then in the menu on the LHS, select `Images > AMIs`.
+The new image should be visible but private and this will need to manually be modified to public.
+This is because some QA testing may be required before allowing the public to access the image.
+Click on the AMI, select the `Permissions` tab and press `Edit`.
+The image can be set to `Public` using the radio button then pressing save.
+Do double-check by refreshing the list.

 ## Image changes/updates